-It takes place during the last Wednesday of August each year, and is part of a week of festivals celebrated in Buñol, a small village located 38 km west of the city of Valencia.
+Getting tired of the beach parties of Barcelona?
+Then you should definitely experience one of the most insane festivals this world has to offer: La Tomatina.
+It takes place during the last Wednesday of August each year; and is part of a week of festivals celebrated in Buñol, a small village located 38 km west of the city of Valencia.
 Take the train from Barcelona for about 3 hours to get to Valencia (Estación del Norte), and then take the local train or bus to Buñol.

 Find your accommodation now!

-What is it all about?
+What is La Tomatina all about?

+The Tomatina is basically about throwing tomatoes at each other.
+It’s fun and, after all, you only live once!
 The tradition started back in August of 1945, when some young boys were hanging out in the Buñol town square waiting to attend the Giants and Big-Heads figures parade.
 When it arrived they decided to join the parade and made one of the participants fall off.
 He in turn threw a tantrum and started to hit everything and everyone in his path.
 A vegetable stall fell victim to his destruction, resulting in a furious crowd.
 People started hitting each other with tomatoes until the local authorities ended the vegetable battle.

 The tradition gained more and more popularity amongst residents and foreigners visiting the city, and La Tomatina was born.
 In 1975, the festival was organized by the local patron San Luis Bertrán, leading to the town hall taking over in 1980.
 Since then, tomatoes have been grown specifically for the event in the region of Extremadura.
 Nowadays this event has become one of Spain’s most famous festivals, with people coming from all over the world to experience the epic and colorful battle.

 The festivities kick off at 10.00 in the morning with the “palo jabón”, during which people climbing to the top of a greased pole with a piece of meat on top of it.
 As this happens, the crowd works into a frenzy of singing and dancing and gets showered with water from hoses.